-- In the matter In re Optical Disk Drive Products Antitrust Litigation, testified on behalf of Dell Inc. and Dell Products, Inc.
+- In In re Optical Disk Drive Products Antitrust Litigation, testified on behalf of Dell Inc. and Dell Products, Inc.

 - In the matter In re Determination of Rates and Terms for Making and Distributing Phonorecords, testified on behalf of Spotify USA Inc. regarding royalty payments under Section 115 of the Copyright Act.

 - Submitted an expert report in the matter In re Cathode Ray Tube (CRT) Antitrust Litigation on behalf of a class of direct purchasers.